 Florida believes that creativity is the “most prized commodity” predicting in 2003 that the creative class would rule the world by driving economic growth.
 Today, 16 years later, it’s easy to see this prediction playing out.
 U.S. job growth is driven by knowledge-based professions as it continues to decline in manufacturing.
 The creative class has had a profound effect on nearly all aspects of business from tech and real estate to retail as it approaches its second decade.

-I argue that it is the creative class, more than the demographically defined group of millennials and Gen Z, who will continue to radically change the global socioeconomic landscape.
-I believe it is the creative class that has so definitively determined the rise and fall of retailers and brands over the past 16 years.
+I argue that it is the creative class, more than the demographically defined group of millennials and gen Z, who will continue to radically change the global socio-economic landscape.
+I believe it is the creative class who have so definitively determined the rise and fall of retailers and brands over the past 16 years.